itzzjb/MERN-Fullstack-Notes-App/backend/README.md

 >[!IMPORTANT]
 > This allows us to test the server (everything that is included in the express app) without connecting to the real production database.

+## Mongoose MongoDB Models

+When we use mongoose, we need to define models for the data that we need to put in our database.

+We can create a `models` directory inside the `src` directory and create models inside of it.

+> [!NOTES]
+> MongoDB Atlas automatically adds id for all the datasets we insert.

+## Error Handling